ices-eg/wg_WGEEL/Misc/data_call_2022/BE.md

 * 81 values integrated (new dataseries)
 * 1 and 2 new values integrated (new group metrics)

+## to do
+* we had to change ser_uni_effort_code from "weight day" to "kg/d" in one line - Claude to confirm that this is the correct unit

 ## Annex 2
 no data